-- We were not ready for a baby – A and I may have known for a long while but there were many issues we were dealing with as newly-weds.
-I’m glad we had time to work things through as a couple before we embarked on parenthood.
+- We were not ready for a baby in our earlier years of marriage – A and I may have known for a long while but there were many issues we were dealing with as newly-weds.
+I’m glad we had time to work through things as a couple before we embarked on parenthood.

 - God wanted us to acknowledge His sovereignty.
 It was about His timing, not ours and we were taught a great deal about submitting to His will.
 A and I came to a point where we sat down to have a good chat about adoption.
 We were open to the idea that it may not be part of His plan for us to have our own children and we were willing to parent someone else’s.

 - I was never to take motherhood nor my children for granted.
 God does not intend for each and every woman to experience motherhood.
 The fact that we went through so much to have N reminds me that this was something special I had wanted badly and it is only by God’s grace that He has blessed me abundantly with three wonderful girls.